NotWoods/tigeroakes.com/content/posts/react-to-compose-dictionary/index.md

 ### useEffect(callback, []) > onActive(callback)
 Side effects can also be run only when the UI component is first displayed.

-When an empty dependency list is passed to `useEffect`, the effect is only run once.
+When an empty dependency list is passed to `useEffect`, the side effect is only run once.
 ```jsx
 useEffect(() => {
   sideEffectOnMount();